Dislocated Shoulder

 - Tears of ligaments, tendons, or the labrum “bumper cushion” around the socket, all of which can cause ongoing pain or make the shoulder less stable

-- Fractures of the upper arm bone or the socket, which may require surgery
+- Fractures of the upper arm bone (humerus) or the socket, which may require surgery

 - Rotator cuff tears, leading to weakness or trouble lifting the arm, especially in people over 40

-- Recurrent dislocations, with the shoulder becoming increasingly unstable and more prone to come out of the socket, often due to stretched or damaged tissues
+- Recurrent instability and dislocations, with the shoulder becoming increasingly unstable and more prone to come out of the socket, often due to stretched or damaged tissues, with potential to cause socket bone loss

 - Stiffness or loss of motion in the shoulder, sometimes called “frozen shoulder,” if the joint is not moved during recovery